Enemy 1: overcoming (feeling of) rejection

 Enemy 2: overcoming fear

 Then he took his staff in his hand; and he chose for himself five smooth stones from the brook, and put them in a shepherd’s bag, in a pouch which he had, and his sling was in his hand.
 And he drew near to the Philistine.
 1 Samuel 17:40.
-Yes, David entered the battlefield with only his shepherd staff in his hand and 5 small-smooth stones that he put in his shepherd’s pocket.
-David did not face Goliath with weapons of war, he did come to face this enemy in the name of God.
-He believed and knew that the LORD did not save with the sword, nor with the javelin.
-He understood it is in God’s hands the battle, not in the hands of heroes and armies.
-1 Samuel 17:47.
+David courageously entered the battlefield armed only with his shepherd’s staff and five small, smooth stones in his pocket.
+Rather than relying on conventional weapons of war, David faced Goliath in the name of God.
+He believed and understood that victory did not come from the sword or javelin, but rather from God’s hands alone, as stated in 1 Samuel 17:47.

-It is interesting to note that David also actually tried to wear Saul’s armor.
-But he took them off not because they were too big, but because he had never fought before in such a suit.
-That’s why he decided to take off that war suit.
-1 Samuel 17:38-39.
-David was apparently really used to just the shepherd’s staff and the sling in his hand.
+It is interesting to note that David also tried to wear Saul’s armor, but he took it off not because it was too big, but because he had never fought before in such a suit.
+That’s why he decided to fight without it.
+(1 Samuel 17:38-39) David was apparently more accustomed to just using his shepherd’s staff and sling.

 Continue reading …

-The little rock that David slung directly hit Goliath, right on his forehead, between his eyes.
-So hard and precise, it went right through the skull of the Goliath’s forehead.
-This stone was found embedded in Goliath’s forehead.
-1 Samuel 17:49.
-Goliath fell lifeless.
-He died without a sword!
-1 Samuel 17:50.
-Just as David said, God will deliver without the sword.
-1 Samuel 17:47.
+The small rock that David slung hit Goliath directly, right on his forehead between his eyes.
+The impact was so hard and precise that it went right through the skull of Goliath’s forehead.
+This stone was found embedded in Goliath’s forehead, as mentioned in 1 Samuel 17:49.
+Goliath fell lifeless, dying without a sword, as stated in 1 Samuel 17:50.
+This was exactly what David had said, that God would deliver without the sword, as per 1 Samuel 17:47.

-When the Philistines saw that their hero was dead, they fled.
+When the Philistines saw that their champion was dead, they fled.
 Then the sons of Israel and Judah rose up, shouting for joy and chasing the Philistines.
-1 Samuel 17:51-52.
-With great excitement, the screams of war thundered, the Israelite army rose up and charged at the Philistine, who ran in terror watching Goliath fell in the hand of a child!
+(1 Samuel 17:51-52) With great excitement, the war cries of the Israelite army thundered as they charged at the Philistines who ran in terror after watching Goliath fall at the hands of a young boy.

 Moses was sent by God to deliver Israel from the giant Pharaoh with his Kingdom of Egypt who had enslaved them for more than 400 years.
 He first appeared as a fearless baby, his face enlighten radiantly, showing calmness in facing Pharaoh’s orders that should had sent him thrown into the Nile.
 Hebrews 11:23, the lovely face of baby Moses here in the Amplified translation does not show his physical beauty but the serenity of the soul of him as a baby who was born amidst a very frightening political situation.